Notary Question: Can a Notary notarize for Family Members?

 a man has dinner with his family outdoors at a picnic table and preparing to notarize for Family Members

-The above two examples are what we called conflict of interests.
+The above two examples are what we called conflicts of interest.
 The conflict exists between the notary and the constituent and not between two constituents.
 A notary must remain an impartial witness at all times as a disinterested party in all notary transactions.

 Kim Jones Notary